 We are back in the V-house!

-Since the 4th of December we are back in our newly renovated facilities in the V-house (John Ericssons väg 1).
+We are back in our newly renovated facilities in the V-house (John Ericssons väg 1).
 However, some sections of the V-house are still closed due to further renovation and the main entrance is not open.
 Visitors to Environmental and Energy Systems Studies should use entrance G2 or D indicated on this map.
-The D-entrance can only be used until 16.00 since access to the area outside is restriced during non-office hours.